sebbdk/NFL-crime-test/README.md

 Going with a gamejam'ish prototype approach i also skipped tests and error handling.

-The top' pages could problably also be merged into a single component, but in this case it was faster to copy paste than to do that planning.
+The top' pages could problably also be merged into a single component, but in this case it was faster to copy paste then to do that planning.

 All over a fun challenge, cheers!